 What Eye Care Is Not Covered?

-– Eye exams for updating eyeglasses or contact lenses prescriptions
+- Eye exams for updating eyeglasses or contact lens prescriptions

 Medicare will not cover the costs associated with routine eye exams and eyewear, but some exceptions exist.
 Be sure to check with your doctor first and review your Medicare plan carefully so you can make the most informed decision about your vision care coverage.